serspammy/spammy-xfbsp-dotfiles/README.md

 note: i am very dumb and MIGHT have used `/serspammy/` for paths to the home directory instead of `~/`. if you find any instances of this please let me know!!!!

-note2: the nitrogen config paths to a wallpaper not provided in this repo. you'll probably use your own wallpaper anyways just change it in nitrogen